Online University vs. a Community College

 Guarantee of Online Classes

-While many community colleges have begun offering more online classes, they may not offer your full degree plan entirely online, and they may not be asynchronous.
-Instead, they might offer these flexibility options on a course-by-course basis, so the online and asynchronous availability depends on the program and the institution.
+While many community colleges have begun offering more online classes, they may not offer your full degree plan entirely online.
+Instead, they might offer these flexible options on a course-by-course basis, and some of the fully online courses may require you to meet at specific times.

-At UTSA Online, we guarantee that all courses will be 100% online and asynchronous.
+At UTSA Online, we guarantee that all courses will be 100% online with no specific meeting times.
 This means you’ll have deadlines for your coursework each week, but you get to decide when to complete your classes around your already busy schedule.
 There’s also no need to drive to campus and pay for parking, because you can study wherever you are.

 FAFSA Changes